 LexisNexis provides authoritative legal news, public records, and business information.
 This information consists of tax and regulatory publications in various formats.
 This service provides access to more than three billion documents from a variety of sources.
 It delivers high quality resources for the entire legal profession.

-The Lawyer Locator can be used to find a lawyer by name, location/area, practice, firm, corporations, agencies of the US government, or law school faculty.
+The Martindale Lawyer Locator can be used to find a lawyer by name, location/area, practice, firm, corporations, agencies of the U.S. government, or law school faculty.

 This meta-index gathers search utilities from various websites.
 This enables users to process full text searches in a combination of online legal resources on those sites.
 Case law, legislation, regulations, or other types of resources can also be searched.
-The site also allows users to search US Supreme Court decisions at FindLaw, the Code of Federal Regulations at GPO Access, or the Congressional Record at the THOMAS site.
+The site also allows users to search U.S. Supreme Court decisions at FindLaw, the Code of Federal Regulations at GPO Access, or the Congressional Record.

 Municipal Code Corporation publishes codified ordinances for many local governments.
 Its web site offers free access to Folio Infobases for more than 100 municipalities in the United States.